2008-09: Reid McNeill skated in 16 games for the Lambeth Lancers Junior D hockey club and had 4 assists with 12 PMs.

 2011-12: McNeill added an offensive component to his game in his third OHL season playing for Barrie.
 He scored 3 goals with 9 assists and was plus-nine with 60 penalty minutes in 51 games – missing time at the beginning of the year due to a concussion and also suffering a wrist injury that sidelined him most of February.
 Barrie finished second in the Central Division and reached the second round in the playoffs.
 McNeill was plus-one in 13 playoff games with no points and 22 penalty minutes.
 He signed a three-year, entry-level contract with Pittsburgh in May, 2012.

-Reid McNeill is a mobile, shutdown defenseman who is capable of jumping into the offensive zone if need be.
-Though he will never be a big point producer, McNeill possesses soft enough hands to make a crisp, accurate first pass as well as cradle the puck.
-He also possesses good reach and anticipation.
+Reid McNeill is a big, mobile, shutdown defenseman who possesses an incredible work ethic, and a constant drive to get better.
+McNeill has worked hard during the off-season to continue to add strength and speed and his size and strength give him the requisite physical dimensions to play at the NHL level.
+He will never be a big point producer but possesses soft enough hands to make a crisp, accurate first pass as well as cradle the puck.
+McNeill has a long reach and anticipates passes or shots well.
 His skating is above average, particularly backward and laterally, and he plays a smart positional game with solid gap control.